Chena Vanpayar Erissery | Yam – Cow Peas Curry

 3. Peel and cut the Yam into small cubes.
 (See notes to reduce itch).
 Add to cubes to a bowl of water as they are chopped to prevent them from changing color before cooking.

-8. Once you see that the yam is soft and mashable, use a dal masher or large ladle to mash the yam cubes and the beans together.
-Mash well, but make sure it does retain some texture and small pieces.
+8. Once you see that the yam is soft and mashable, use a dal masher or large ladle to mash the yam-cubes and beans together.
+Mash well, but make sure it retains some texture and small pieces.
 Watch the video to see how the texture should be.

 11. Remove from heat.